Software Development Cost Calculator: Estimating With AI Powered Engineering

 Three things break most software development cost estimates:

 Scope creep.
-Across the 200+ projects we’ve watched go through this math, the most consistent variance is scope.
+Across the 200+ companies we’ve worked with, the most consistent variance is scope.
 The team starts with one feature set, the founder sees something on a competitor’s site three weeks in, and the spec grows by 30 percent without the timeline or budget moving.
 Build a 20-30 percent contingency into the original estimate.
 Most teams don’t, and they discover the gap when timelines slip.

 Wrong-build risk.
 The most expensive code is the code that gets shipped and then thrown away because the assumption it was based on was wrong.
 The calculator can’t model this because it depends on product judgment that lives outside the dev team.
 But it’s the largest single category of waste in software, and it doesn’t show up on any rate card.